 Only Purchasing has the authority to produce and sign official Purchase Orders for the City of Yakima.
-If you need a hardcopy of a PO for any dollar amount (some vendors require a hardcopy, even for a \$100 purchase), contact Purchasing and we will print one out, sign, scan and email it to you.
+If you need a hardcopy of a PO for any dollar amount (some vendors require a hardcopy, even for a \$100 purchase), contact Purchasing and we will electronically sign and email it to you.